 - three course papers (each 5+ pages), unrevised, from three UVA classes, student-selected to showcase the substantiveness and quality of the student’s coursework during the year.

 Portfolios should be submitted in electronic form to the Director of Graduate Studies (DGS), who will make them available to the Department faculty by posting on a Collab site.
 They will be read initially by the DGS or other members of the Graduate Committee.
 Where the quality of a portfolio is in doubt, the whole Department faculty will be asked to read it.
 The faculty will use the portfolio, along with the student’s performance in courses, as a basis for discussion at the May faculty meetings, evaluating the student’s progress.

 During the second year of study, students continue their coursework, finishing up requirements, but emphasizing courses and independent studies that focus on their particular research goals.
-Milestones this year include the option of applying for and receiving an "en-route MA degree", and writing two Critical Review Essays that serve as the threshold to PhD Candidacy.
+Milestones this year include the option of applying for and receiving an "en-route MA degree" and writing two Critical Review Essays that serve as the threshold to PhD Candidacy.
 Faculty advisors work with individual students to establish dissertation committees that can guide them toward preparation for their individual dissertation research projects.
-Many students craft their own independent study courses, which we call Directed Readings, in order to tailor their preparation to their own needs as well as to get a leg up on the task of writing their Critical Reading Essays.

 The En-Route MA Degree